Creamy Peach Vinaigrette Dressing for Summer Salads

-This peach vinaigrette is a light and refreshing salad dressing that is perfect for summer.
-It is made with fresh peaches, vinegar, olive oil, and a variety of seasonings.
-Being a versatile flavoring sauce this peach salad dressing can be used on green salads, fruit salads, or even grilled chicken or fish.
+This peach vinaigrette is a light, fruity salad dressing that is perfect for summer.
+It is made with fresh ripe peach, peach cider vinegar, olive oil, and simple seasonings.
+Being a versatile flavoring sauce this creamy peach salad dressing can be used on green salads, grain bowls, or even grilled chicken or fish.
 Give it a try either using fresh peaches or cooked peaches, it tastes amazing!

 If you like fruit based dressings and sauce make sure to check my mango sauce as well.